Community Detection in Multiplex Networks: Experimental evaluation

 \subsection{\rev{Software}}

-\rev{The following experiments have been performed using a combination of original code (LART in python2.7, EMCD in java, PMM, SCML, and Mlink in matlab, Infomap in C++) and the implementations of the other algorithms available in the multinet library (NWF, WF\_EC, ABACUS, CPM, GLouvain, MLP, all written in C++ and also available for R and python).
+\rev{The following experiments have been performed using a combination of original code (LART in \revm{P}ython2.7, EMCD in \revm{J}ava, PMM, SCML, and M\revm{L}ink in \revm{MATLAB}, Infomap in C++) and the implementations of the other algorithms available in the multinet library (NWF, WF$_{EC}$, ABACUS, \revm{ML-}CPM, GLouvain, \revm{MDLPA}, all written in C++ and also available for R and \revm{P}ython).
 We also use the multinet library for basic functions to read networks, communities, to compute the Omega index, etc. Infomap was also run from inside multinet, but the code is the one from the authors with minor adaptations to make it compatible with the requirements of the CRAN repository.
 The implementation of ABACUS uses code from https://borgelt.net/eclat.html for the association rule mining subroutine.
 All the algorithms are available at https://bitbucket.org/uuinfolab/20csur, except ACLCut which has not been ported to the latest version of the multinet library.
-The matlab code in this repository is run using octave.
-All the matlab code could be executed in octave, except the internal edge clustering subroutine used by Mlink.
-As we did not compare the results of Mlink with other algorithms, we skipped that part of the execution, which does not affect our conclusions about its scalability.
-For scalability tests of the Generalized Louvain algorithm we used \citep{Jutla}.}
+The \revm{MATLAB} code in this repository is run using \revm{O}ctave.
+All the \revm{MATLAB} code could be executed in \revm{O}ctave, except the internal edge clustering subroutine used by M\revm{L}ink.
+As we did not compare the results of Mlink with other algorithms, we skipped that part of the execution, which does not affect our conclusions about its scalability.}